Todd Polinchock

-Todd Polinchock is a former representative of the 144th Legislative District of Pennsylvania, United States.
+Todd Polinchock (born August 16, 1963) is a former representative of the 144th Legislative District of Pennsylvania, United States.
 He was first elected in 2018, winning against Democrat Meredith Buck.

+Early life and education

+Polinchock was born on August 16, 1963 in Hazleton, Pennsylvania.
+He attended Whitehall High School, graduating in 1981, and graduated from the United States Naval Academy in 1985 with a bachelors in political science.
+He also attended Saint Joseph's University from 1992 to 1995.

+After graduating from the Naval Academy, Polinchock began a 20 year career in the United States Navy, retiring in 2005.

+Career

-Before entering politics, he served in the United States Navy for 20 years and became a full commander before eventually retiring and becoming a realtor, becoming the president of the Pennsylvania Association of Realtors in 2016.
+After retiring from the military, he became a realtor, and was subsequently appointed as president of the Pennsylvania Association of Realtors in 2016.
 He was re-elected in 2020, then defeated in 2022 by Democrat Brian Munroe.

-During his term, Polinchook supported policies to stop climate change, becoming the first Republican to support a bill by fellow representative Chris Rabb aiming to transition the state to completely using renewable energy sources by 2050.
+During his legislative term, Polinchook supported policies to stop climate change, becoming the first Republican to support a bill by fellow representative Chris Rabb designed to transition the commonwealth to complete renewable energy source use by 2050.
 In 2019, he introduced a bill allowing agritourism at small farms and orchards where local ordinances prohibited them.

-During the COVID-19 pandemic, he said that societal shutdowns were necessary, though he preferred giving control of measures to counties and thought the restrictions imposed by Governor Tom Wolf were too strict.
+During the COVID-19 pandemic, he stated that societal shutdowns were necessary to reduce the spread of the disease, but preferred giving control of measures to counties and thought the restrictions imposed by Governor Tom Wolf were too strict.
 Polinchock says he supports bipartisanship over partisan politics.